Squarespace Landing Pages vs. Unbounce – Drag & Drop Builders Compared

 What are landing pages, and why are they important for conversion rates?

 Landing pages are standalone web pages designed specifically for marketing or advertising campaigns.
 They focus on a single objective, which makes them essential for improving conversion rates.
-By providing targeted content and a clear call to action, landing pages guide visitors toward completing desired actions, such as signing up or making a purchase.
+By providing targeted content and a clear call to action, landing pages guide visitors toward completing desired actions, such as signing up for purchasing.

 How do Squarespace and Unbounce compare for landing pages?